dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

-This means that it would be technically type safe to do anything in the body of `process_value`, including just returning the argument, without a static type error.
+This means that it would be technically type safe to do anything in the body of `process_value`, including just returning the argument, without a static type error\AS{add data for this}.
 But at runtime, code that exploits this fact would still fail.

 ### A stricter type system for Python: mypy++ {#sec:mypypp}